Azores: Modern period

-In 1931, the Azores (together with Madeira and Portuguese Guinea) revolted against the Ditadura Nacional and were held briefly by rebel military.

-In 1943, during World War II, the Portuguese ruler António de Oliveira Salazar leased air and naval bases in the Azores to Great Britain.
+In 1931 the Azores (together with Madeira and Portuguese Guinea) revolted against the Ditadura Nacional and were held briefly by rebel military.
+In 1943 during World War II, Portuguese ruler António de Oliveira Salazar leased air and naval bases in the Azores to Great Britain.
 The occupation of these facilities in October 1943 was codenamed Operation Alacrity by the British.
 This was a key turning point in the Battle of the Atlantic, enabling the Royal Air Force, the U.S. Army Air Forces, and the U.S. Navy to provide aerial coverage in the Mid-Atlantic gap.
 This helped them to protect convoys and to hunt hostile German U-boats.

-In 1944, the U.S. constructed a small and short-lived air base on the island of Santa Maria.
-In 1945, a new base was constructed on the island of Terceira, named Lajes Field.
-This air base is in an area called Lajes, a broad, flat sea terrace that had been a large farm.
-Lajes Field is a plateau rising out of the sea on the northeast corner of the island.
-This air base is a joint American and Portuguese venture.
-Lajes Field continues to support the American and Portuguese Armed Forces.
+In 1944 the U.S. constructed a small and short-lived air base on Santa Maria.
+In 1945 a base was constructed on Terceira, named Lajes Field.
+Lajes Field is a plateau rising out of the sea on the northeast corner of the island, which had been a large farm.
+The base is a joint American and Portuguese venture that continues to support American and Portuguese Armed Forces.
 During the Cold War, U.S. Navy P-3 Orion anti-submarine warfare squadrons patrolled the North Atlantic Ocean for Soviet Navy submarines and surface warships.
 Since its opening, Lajes Field has been used for refuelling American cargo planes bound for Europe, Africa, and the Middle East.
 The U.S. Navy keeps a small squadron of its ships at the harbor of Praia da Vitória, 3 km southeast of Lajes Field.
 The airfield also has a small commercial terminal handling scheduled and chartered passenger flights from the other islands in the Azores, Europe, Africa, and North America.

-Following the Carnation Revolution of 1974, which deposed the Estado Novo dictatorship in Lisbon, Portugal and its territories across the world entered into a period of great political uncertainty.
+Following the Carnation Revolution of 1974 which deposed the Estado Novo dictatorship in Lisbon, Portugal and its territories across the world entered into a period of great political uncertainty.
 The Azorean Liberation Front attempted to take advantage of this instability immediately after the revolution, hoping to establish an independent Azores, until operations ceased in 1975.

 In 1976, the Azores became the Autonomous Region of the Azores (Região Autónoma dos Açores), one of the autonomous regions of Portugal, and the subdistricts of the Azores were eliminated.
-In 2003, the Azores saw international attention when United States President George W. Bush, British Prime Minister Tony Blair, Spanish Prime Minister José María Aznar, and Portuguese Prime Minister José Manuel Durão Barroso held a summit there days before the commencement of the Iraq War.
+In 2003 the Azores gained international attention when United States President George W. Bush, British Prime Minister Tony Blair, Spanish Prime Minister José María Aznar, and Portuguese Prime Minister José Manuel Durão Barroso held a summit there days before the commencement of the Iraq War.